halilozel1903/AndroidBluetoothChatApp/README.md

 3. It allows to connect to other devices using the Bluetooth API. <br> <br>

-## What can we do using Bluetooth APIs?
+## What can we do using Bluetooth APIs ❓

 ![Screenshot](imag1.png)